susam/devil/README.md

 Custom Appearance
 -----------------

-The following initialization code shows how we can customize Devil to show a Devil face in the modeline and the echo area.
+The following initialization code shows how we can customise Devil to show a Devil face in the modeline and the echo area.

 ```elisp